Caladenia amoena

 Caladenia amoena, commonly known as charming spider orchid, is a plant in the orchid family, Orchidaceae, and is endemic to Victoria, Australia.
 It is a ground orchid which grows singly or in small groups, has a single dark green, hairy leaf and a single yellowish-green flower with red stripes.
-It is only known from a few sites and has been classified as Endangered.
+It is only known from a few sites and has been classified as endangered.

 Description

-Caladenia amoena is a terrestrial, perennial, deciduous, herb with an underground tuber and a single, densely hairy, lance-shaped leaf, 3-8 cm long and 7-9 mm wide which often has purplish blotches near its base.
+Caladenia amoena is a terrestrial, perennial, deciduous, herb with an underground tuber with a single, densely hairy, lance-shaped leaf 30–80 mm long and 7–9 mm wide, often displaying purplish blotches near the base.

-A single flower (rarely two) is borne on a spike 5-12 cm high.
-The dorsal sepal is erect, linear to narrow lance-shaped, 20-25 mm long and about 3 mm wide.
-It is narrower near the end which terminates in a glandular structure about 2 mm long.
-The lateral sepals are oblong to lance-shaped, 17-23 mm long, about 3.5-5 mm wide and end in a gland similar to the one on the dorsal sepal.
-The petals are 15-18 mm long and taper to a point.
-The labellum is heart-shaped, curves forward, 9-12 mm long and 8-11 mm wide when flattened.
-The labellum has three yellowish-green lobes, reddish in the central part, the middle lobe with about 7 pairs of broad teeth.
-The lateral lobes are also toothed near the mid-lobe.
-There are four rows of foot-shaped calli which are reddish and about 3 mm at the back of the labellum, decreasing in size towards the front.
-The column is 8-9 mm long and has reddish markings.
-Flowering occurs from August to October.
+A single flower (occasionally two) is borne on a slender spike that stands between 5 cm and 12 cm tall.
+The dorsal sepal is erect, linear to narrowly lance-shaped, 20–25 mm long and about 3 mm wide, tapering towards a glandular tip about 2 mm long.
+The lateral sepals are oblong to lance-shaped, 17–23 mm long, 3.0–3.5 mm wide, and terminate in similar glandular tips.
+The petals are slightly shorter, about 15–18 mm long, and taper to a fine point.
+The labellum is heart-shaped, curving forward, 9–12 mm long and 8–11 mm wide when flattened.
+It has three lobes that are yellowish-green with reddish coloring in the central region.
+The central lobe has around seven pairs of broad marginal teeth, while the lateral lobes also display smaller teeth near the mid-lobe.
+Four rows of reddish, foot-shaped calli extend along the mid-line of the labellum, about 3 mm long near the base and gradually decreasing in size toward the tip.
+The column is 8–9 mm long and marked with reddish streaks.
+Flowering occurs between August and October.

-Caladenia amoena is similar to C. concinna but has smaller flowers and somewhat drooping petals and sepals.
+Caladenia amoena is similar to C. concinna, but can be distinguished by its smaller flowers and slightly drooping petals and lateral sepals.